Melody of the Boundary

-Kyōkai no Melody (境界のメロディ, Kyōkai no Merodi) is a Japanese light novel series written by Toshiya Miyata and illustrated by Lam.
-It began publication under ASCII Media Works's Media Works Bunko imprint in May 2024, with the second novel planned for release in November 2025.
-A manga adaptation illustrated by Ikuta Sugimoto began serialization in Kadokawa Shoten's Young Ace magazine in May 2025.
+Melody of the Boundary (境界のメロディ, Kyōkai no Merodi) is a Japanese light novel series written by Toshiya Miyata and illustrated by Lam.
+It began publication under ASCII Media Works's Media Works Bunko imprint in May 2024, with two volumes released as of November 2025.
+A manga adaptation illustrated by Ikuta Sugimoto began serialization in Kadokawa Shoten's Young Ace magazine in May 2025 and has been compiled into a single volume as of November 2025.
 An anime television series adaptation has been announced.

 Plot

 The series follows Kyōsuke Tsurumaki and Kai Amano, two up-and-coming musicians who are members of a duo called Kanitama.
 However, after Kai is killed in a traffic accident, Kyōsuke quits music, living his days as a freeter.
 One day, while reminiscing about his past, a person arrives at his home.
 It turns out to be Kai, which surprises him as Kai was supposed to have died three years prior.
 Kai, who is showing the energy of his past self, encourages him to take up music again.